• Skip to primary navigation

 Two beet smoothie bowls with a hand dipping a spoon in one and the blender and a bowl of mixed berries sitting sitting beside

-Cinnamon Berry & Beetroot Smoothie Bowl (Raw, Vegan)
+Cinnamon Spiced Berry Beet Smoothie Bowl

 Recipe By : Michelle McCowan